scipy-lectures/scientific-python-lectures/translation_of_course_in_french/source/numpy.rst

 9. Create a histogram of the percentage of women the different organisms in 2006 (hint: np.histogram, then matplotlib bar or plot for visulalization)

+10. Create an array that contains the organism where the highest women's percentage is found for the different years.

 **Answers** :ref:`stat_recherche`